Jimbo-Farmer/semester-project-2/README.md

 1. Clone the repo.
 2. Open in a code editor.
 3. If using VSCode: Choose an html page, right click and run with live server.
-4. A sass compiler will be needed for editing the styling.
+4. A sass compiler will be needed for editing the styling, I used the livesass compiler plugin for VSCode.

 ## Licensing/Copyright etc